 How Claude Decides What to Cite

-Anthropic does not publish a ranking formula, so treat everything here as observed behavior, not official rules.
+Anthropic does not publish a ranking formula, so treat everything here as behavior we and other practitioners have observed in testing, not official rules.

 From there a few patterns hold.
 Claude cites at the passage level, pulling a specific sentence or claim and linking it rather than listing ten results, so a clean, self-contained fact is easier to lift than a buried one.
 It cross-checks, favoring claims it can corroborate.
 And it tends to search when a question needs fresh or changing information, leaning on training memory for evergreen facts it already holds.
 That has a real implication: recency and specificity win citations more reliably than broad keyword coverage does.